zanereeves/InterpreterAST/README.md

-# Welcome to my scripting language JLox!
+# Welcome to JLox: A Dynamically Typed Scripting Language

-JLox is a dynamically typed scripting language that has basic functionality such as: error detection, Scoping, Inheritance, and so much more!
-Below is a somewhat comprehensive list of JLox's features.
-Note, every statement is terminated by a semicolon.
+JLox is a versatile and dynamically typed scripting language that offers a rich set of features to simplify your coding experience.
+From error detection to scoping and inheritance, JLox empowers developers to build expressive and powerful applications with ease.
+Every statement in JLox is elegantly terminated by a semicolon, ensuring clean and organized code..

 ## Variable declaration and Instantiation
-You declare variables using the "var" keyword.
+In JLox, variable declaration is straightforward using the ```var``` keyword.
+Let's see an example:

 ```
   Var printThree = 3;